 To create a more unified brand, departments and offices are required to adopt the new color palette.

-The following palette has been selected for use in Emily Griffith Technical College communications.
+The palette has been selected for use in Emily Griffith Technical College communications.
 Lighter tints of these colors are also allowed., but the logotype + background may only be used with a 100% tint.
 A comprehensive color palette has been developed to provide flexibility while creating a unified, recognizable appearance across all communications.

 The diagonal movement of the gradient within the logo exemplifies progress, showing that attending Emily Griffith Technical College transforms students’ lives.
 When utilizing the gradient, it’s important to maintain the same diagonal direction from green to blue at 45 degrees, with the middle of the gradient coinciding as closely with the middle of the shape as possible.